Some people seem to think of term life insurance as a kind of a marriage, holding on to the policy in sickness and in health, till death do they part.

 By terminating term life coverage, you save extra money each month that can be used to help build your nest egg.

 “If it has already served its purpose and is no longer needed, then there’s no reason to make the monthly or yearly payment on it,” Ramsey says.

 Not quite self-insured yet?
 There are still certain points in life when you should re-evaluate your need for term coverage.

-"A 30-year-old person can buy a $125,000 whole life policy for $100 a month; that same person can buy a 20-year term policy for $7 a month and invest the remaining $93," Ramsey says.
-"The rate of return is historically low on whole life and universal life policies.
-It makes more sense to invest the money in a good growth stock mutual fund."
+Instead of buying a whole life policy, you could get term for a fraction of the cost and then invest the difference, Ramsey says.
+“The rate of return is historically low on whole life and universal life policies.
+It makes more sense to invest the money in a good growth stock mutual fund.”